 In the detail of the fog painting above, I marked out the shapes of different fog ‘spots’ to show how each area has a distinct shape.

 Just because fog does not have a solid shape in real life does not mean that we can’t ‘quantify’ it and create a specific shape for it in our fog painting.

 How to paint edges in fog and mist

 So, once you find specific areas that form geometric shapes – such as what I outlined above in Friedrich’s painting then you must think about the edge.
 What are edges in painting?
 Here’s an article I wrote which details all about edges in painting and everything you need to know.

 You must create soft transitions in and around the fog areas.
 This means that the color and tonal transitions must be very subtle.
 The soft edges around the foggy and misty areas in your painting is what will make it feel like fog more than anything else.
 So, spend a lot of time mixing subtle color transitions.
 You can see all the many subtle color, temperature and tonal transitions in the detail below of the same painting.
 There is great care taken in regards to the subtlety present in the painting of fog and mist here.

-The best thing you can do to help yourself understand more about how to paint fog is to simply go out and paint it from life with your plein air easel.
+The best things you can do to help yourself understand more about how to paint fog, as well as painting mist.
+Is to simply go out and paint it from life with your plein air easel.
 There is no better teacher than nature itself.
 It might be a little frustrating during your first tries.
 However, after some time you will learn a lot about small shifts in tone and color and will become much more sensitive to the subtleties present in nature.